smolkaj/nice-parser/README.md

 Ideally, use OCaml 4.08 or higher (for [beautiful error messages](https://github.com/ocaml/ocaml/pull/2096)).
 The project can be built using [dune](https://dune.build).
 Consult the [dune-project file](dune-project) for the necessary dependencies;
-all of them can be installed using the [opam](http://opam.ocaml.org) packet manager.
+all of them can be installed using the [opam](http://opam.ocaml.org) package manager.

 ## Suggestions and Improvements
 Suggestions and changes are welcome.
 Please submit pull requests, or open issues.